iOmega8561/WG-Easy/README.md

 ## 🚀 Why This Fork?

-This fork was created to address a specific need: managing WireGuard configurations through a clean, modern web interface without running WireGuard inside the container itself.
+This fork was created to address a specific need: managing WireGuard configurations through a clean, modern web interface, while retaing the ability to **NOT** run WireGuard inside the container itself.
 This approach works particularly well in rootless Podman environments where containers don't need NET_ADMIN privileges.

 The web UI lets you manage clients through a clean interface—create, edit, delete clients, download configs, and view QR codes.
-Unnecessary components were removed to keep things minimal and lightweight, and the application supports automatic light/dark mode along with multiple languages.
+The application is minimal and lightweight, and the new **React** front-end supports automatic light/dark mode along with multiple languages.

 ---